 - In the eighth season finale of Bones, Christopher Pelant uses this tactic on Booth, blackmailing him by threatening to go on a new killing spree if he married Brennan.
 The season ends with Brennan and Booth both devastated, and Booth unable to even tell her why he had to break off their engagement.

 - In Lexx, His Divine Shadow the last survivor of the Insect Civilization used this strategy to defeat his true enemy humanity.
 He set up a brutal theocracy centered around slavish devotion to himself.
 After thousands of years, most of the humans in the Light Universe were under his rule, with resistance all but stamped out.
 By the end, his followers were so indoctrinated that they literally fed themselves to him when he asked.
 In his own words, he "used humans to defeat themselves."

-- This is the strategy that the Dominion uses in Star Trek: Deep Space Nine in their campaign to take over the Alpha Quadrant—they use shape-shifting infiltrators to set the major powers against each other so that they'll weaken each other and be in worse shape to withstand the eventual invasion.
+- This is the strategy that the Dominion uses in their campaign to take over the Alpha Quadrant—they use shape-shifting infiltrators to set the major powers against each other so that they'll weaken each other and be in worse shape to withstand the eventual invasion.

-- This could arguably the Romulan Empire's hat.
-Throughout every Star Trek series, they're constantly trying to play their opponents off each other or break up the Federation-Klingon alliance to make it easier to conquer them in the long run.
-Indeed the first chronological introduction of the Romulan Empire was their use of drone ships to try and spark wars between Earth, Vulcan, the Andorians, and the Tellarities.
+- This is the Romulan Empire's hat.
+Throughout every series, they're constantly trying to play their opponents off each other or break up the Federation-Klingon alliance to make it easier to conquer them in the long run.
+Indeed the first chronological introduction of the Romulans was their use of drone ships to try and spark wars between Earth, Vulcan, the Andorians, and the Tellarities.
 However, like almost all their attempts at this trope, it backfired spectacularly and resulted in the formation of The Federation.

 Myths And Folklore